 - b.
 WIOA funds may be used to pay wages for WEX if at least one of the following criteria is met: - i.
 The duties the youths will perform expose them to and/or prepare them for postsecondary education and/or entry into a demand occupation and the participant's career interest; or, - ii.
 The primary focus of the work experience for the youths is the development of very basic workplace skills such as appropriate dress, timeliness, respect, common courtesies, and basic task completion. - c.
 Prior to a participant starting their WEX: - i.
-The Subrecipient shall complete a site visit at the potential worksite to ensure the environment is safe. - ii.
-The worksite supervisor must complete an orientation that delineates their responsibilities as a worksite and training site. - iii.
-A Worksite Agreement between the Subrecipient and the Worksite must be completed.
+The Subrecipient will partner with OCWDB Business Solutions for WEX opportunities and youth placement in WEX - ii.
+The Subrecipient will meet with the participants to review WEX placement expectations, schedules, and Worksite Agreements. - iii.
+The worksite supervisor must complete an orientation that delineates their responsibilities as a worksite and training site. - iv.
+A Worksite Agreement must be completed and placed in the participant file. - v.
+The Subrecipient shall be responsible for ensuring payment to the participant is completed in accordance with Subrecipients payroll policies.

-- iv.
-The Subrecipient shall be responsible for ensuring payment to the participant is completed in accordance with Subrecipients payroll policies. - v.
-The Subrecipient shall maintain payroll records and timesheets in the participant case files. - vi.
-The Subrecipient shall make regular visits to the worksite and maintain ongoing contact with the participant and his/her supervisor. - d.
+- vi.
+The Subrecipient shall maintain payroll records and timesheets in the participant case files. - vii.
+The Subrecipient shall make regular contact with the participant to monitor progress towards training plan. - d.
 Pre-apprenticeship programs or set of strategies designed to prepare individuals to enter and succeed in a Registered Apprenticeship program and has a documented partnership with at least one Registered Apprenticeship program (TEN 13-12 and 20 CFR § 681.480) - i.
 On-the-job training (OJT) is defined as occupational training provided by an employer after the direct hire of the individual in exchange for a reimbursement of up to 50% of the wage rate to compensate for the employer's extraordinary training costs.
 Currently, the program reimburses up to 50% of the wages for up to 500 hours with a minimum wage as established by County.
 OJT youth participants shall be engaged in productive work in a job that: (1) provides knowledge or skills essential to the full and adequate performance of the job; (2) provides reimbursement to the employer for the extraordinary costs of providing the training and additional supervision related to the training; (3) is limited in duration to the time necessary for a participant to become proficient in the occupation for which training is being provided, taking into account the skill requirements of the occupation, the academic and occupational skill level of the participant, prior work experience, and the participant's individual service plan; and (4) is sponsored by an employer or employer association WIOA § 3(44) and in 20 CFR § 680.700.